Egyptian Spiny-Tailed Lizard

 Habitat: Egyptian spiny-tailed lizards are found throughout desert areas of Egypt and the Middle East including Iran, Iraq, Libya, Syria, and Jordan.

-Diet: Egyptian spiny tail lizards are strict herbivores that feed on leafy greens.
+Diet: Egyptian spiny tail lizards are mostly herbivores that feed on leafy greens.
 They absorb most of the water needed from their diet.
+However, they will eat insects if they are able to!

 Size: 3.2 to 4 feet long